elbeejay/SynthSWIR/README.md

   python apply_model_planet.py --file_name 'your_planetscope_img.tif'
   ```

-The output image from the model will be in the same directory as the input image with the suffix "_predicted".
+The output GeoTIF from the model will be in the same directory as the input image with the suffix *"_predicted"*.

 ## Model Architecture
 SynthSWIR employs a relatively simply methodology and attempts to learn the relationship between RGB+NIR data and the SWIR-1 and SWIR-2 band data on a pixel-by-pixel basis.
 The model itself consists of 4 layers as shown below.

 **Add model schematic here**

 Model performance and reduction in loss as training occurs can be seen in the [model_info](model_info) subdirectory.
-Other model architectures that were tested and their associated error metrics can be seen there as well.
+Other model architectures that were tested and their associated error metrics are provided there as well.

 ## Pre-Trained Model
 A pre-trained model and checkpoint have been created using primarily coastal river data.
 The training data used for this is available in the [training_data](training_data) subdirectory.
 These pixel values provided in the `.csv` file were extracted from a set of Landsat geoTIFs (available **add link to box folder of geotifs**).